racker/salus-docs/design/test-event-task/README.md

     - only act upon results that contain a `test-task-id` that they have pending
     - resolve the pending API request with the resulting event content, [similar to test-monitor implementation](https://github.com/racker/salus-telemetry-monitor-management/blob/master/src/main/java/com/rackspace/salus/monitor_management/services/TestMonitorService.java#L207)
     - delete the kapacitor task
-- An API can be implemented by Public API that chains a call to test-monitor with a call to test-event-task, [similar to monitoring.rackspace.net's](https://github.rackspace.com/monitoring-integration/rackspace-monitoring-gui/blob/master/static/js/views/checks_overview.js#L202-L255)

 ## Example TICKscript for a tested event task